 Play in the Wild! is committed to the practices of Being Nonviolence.
-We believe that eating, buying and supporting organic food is nonviolence to self because it nourishes our body’s health; nonviolence to our communities because it supports farmers to live well and contributes to the health of others; and nonviolence to all life because it cares for the well-being and future of people, land, rivers, and animals for generations to come.
-Because of this, all of the food we offer on our programs is organic, with rare exceptions.
+We believe that eating, growing and supporting organic food is nonviolence to self because it nourishes our body’s health; nonviolence to our communities because it supports farmers to live well and contributes to the health of others; and nonviolence to all life because it cares for the well-being and future of people, land, rivers, and animals for generations to come.
+Because of this, all of the food we offer on our programs is organic, with rare exceptions – and much of it is grown on our Farm and Gardens at Wild!
+Heart Refuge.
 To understand how we came to this decision and to address some common misconceptions about organic food, we offer the following Frequently Asked Questions:

 Conventional food uses synthetic or chemical herbicides, insecticides, fertilizers, irradiation,genetic modification, and hormones in the production of food.
 Organic food is produced without these chemicals, synthetic ingredients or bioengineering.
 Organic food is produced using practices that restore, maintain, and enhance ecological harmony that have been producing and supplying food for millions on the planet for thousands of years.